oracle/rwloadsim/rwl/test/TEST.md

 ### 151, 156

-The expected stdout/stderr depends on the error message and the return code when "cat" cannot open a file.
+The expected stdout/stderr depends on the error message and the return code when "cat" cannot open a file, which may be different on different platforms.

 ### 152

 The expected output depends on the pricese implementation of mathematical functions like log() when these aren't define mathematically and therefore returning e.g. "nan", etc.
+This implementation may be platform specific.

 ### 158

 The output depends on line numbers in the standard dbms_lock package so the correct output may change when the database release changes.
-Again, verify manually and ovewrite the .good files if needed.

 ### 177

-The correct output depend on error messages from the regex package which again may be different in the version you are compiling against compared to the version used during development
+The correct output depends on error messages from the regex package which may be platform specific.

-### 182

-At present, the correct output expects the directory where you have put rwloadsim to be named /home/bengsig/rwloadsim.

 ### 184

 The correct output depends on the release of the database server that is being used.
-You need to manually overwrite the testres/184.out.good file, to make this test succeed.

-The distributed .good files were created using a database release 12.2.0.1.0.